velopaymentsapi/velo-node/docs/PaymentAuditServiceApi.md

   'submittedDateFrom': new Date("2013-10-20"), // Date | The submitted date from range filter.
 Format is yyyy-MM-dd.
   'submittedDateTo': new Date("2013-10-20"), // Date | The submitted date to range filter.
 Format is yyyy-MM-dd.
   'paymentMemo': "paymentMemo_example", // String | The payment memo filter.
 This filters via a case insensitive substring match.
+  'railsId': "railsId_example", // String | Payout Rails ID filter - case insensitive match.
+Any value is allowed, but you should use one of the supported railsId values.
+To get this list of values, you should call the 'Get Supported Rails' endpoint.
   'scheduledForDateFrom': new Date("2013-10-20"), // Date | Filter payouts scheduled to run on or after the given date.
 Format is yyyy-MM-dd.
   'scheduledForDateTo': new Date("2013-10-20"), // Date | Filter payouts scheduled to run on or before the given date.
 Format is yyyy-MM-dd.
   'scheduleStatus': "scheduleStatus_example", // String | Payout Schedule Status
+  'postInstructFxStatus': "postInstructFxStatus_example", // String | The status of the post instruct FX step if one was required for the payment
   'page': 1, // Number | Page number.
 Default is 1.
   'pageSize': 25, // Number | The number of results to return in a page 'sort': "sort_example", // String | List of sort fields (e.g. ?sort=submittedDateTime:asc,status:asc).
 Default is sort by submittedDateTime:desc,paymentId:asc The supported sort fields are: sourceAmount, sourceCurrency, paymentAmount, paymentCurrency, routingNumber, accountNumber, remoteId, submittedDateTime, status and paymentId